pfalcon/pycopy/docs/library/uselect.rst

    Unregister *obj* from polling.
 If *obj* was not previously registered, `KeyError` exception will be raised.

-   As a MicroPython extension, if second parameter is False, exception will not be raised.
+   As a Pycopy extension, if second parameter is False, exception will not be raised.

 .. method:: poll.modify(obj, eventmask)